Financial Performance Indicators

 The goal of the "Green Products" pillar is to make more sustainable product ranges available and to offer these to consumers at the stores.
 The "Green Products" pillar's action areas therefore include "Expanding sustainable product ranges" and the demand for "Social standards in the supply chain".
 "Product quality and safety" and "Biodiversity" is also addressed.

 The action areas for the German food retail sector were redefined as part of the sustainability strategy.
-These are now "Fairness", "Nutrition", "Work and social standards" and "Animal welfare and environmental protection".
+These action areas are now called "Fairness", "Conservation of resources", "Animal welfare" and "Diet".

 The REWE Group consistently follows its objective of increasing the share of sustainable store brands and brand-name products by using the PRO PLANET label for store brand products which, in addition to high quality, also have positive ecological and/or social characteristics, by expanding the organic product line and through its product line of regional products as well as various raw materials-related guidelines.